Why is my drainage system bare spots

 How do I know if my drainage system needs repair?

-Signs that your drainage system needs repair include standing water, sinkholes, and excessive erosion in your yard.
+Signs your drainage system needs repair include standing water, soggy soil, and dying vegetation around the drainage area.

 Connect with certified professionals in your area